-- 1. Download the Eclipse plugin from the PGI website. - 2.
-Before you install, check your CDT version. - 1.
-Go to Help -> About Eclipse - 2.
-Click the Eclipse CDT button.
+- 3. Before you install the actual PGI Eclipse plugin, from within Eclipse, check your CDT version.

+- 1. Go to Help -> About Eclipse

+- 2. Click the Eclipse CDT button.

 You might need to hover the mouse pointer on the button to see the hint.